spatidar01/Text-Summarizer-Tool/README.md

 things a domain expert would catch (e.g. a subtly one-sided financial claim) or flag things that aren't actually a concern.
 It's a starting signal, not a substitute for review.

+During testing, the Gemini API occasionally returned a `503 UNAVAILABLE` error under high demand — a transient server-side issue, not a bug in this tool.
+A simple retry resolved it.
+A production version of this tool would want built-in retry/backoff logic rather than relying on the user to re-run the command manually.